Impakter

 Our planet is populated with over 2 billion gamers, be that morning commute phone gamers, after school with their children gamers, or with a group of friends on a friday night with pizza kind of gamers – the bottom line is that the window into the virtual world is looked upon by billions, and therefore provides a unique opportunity to influence an enormous audience to catalyse change.

-Historically, society’s relationship with video games has largely been associated with unhealthy addiction, laziness, and even promotion of violence.
-However, if the aggression of a shooting game can transcend the virtual world and promote gun violence in real life, then why can the same not be said for a game about climate change fostering more climate advocacy within the gaming community?
+Historically, society’s relationship with video games has sometimes been associated with unhealthy addiction, laziness, and even promotion of violence.
+However, if the aggression of a shooting game can be accused of transcending the virtual world and potentially promoting gun violence in real life, then why can the same not be said for a game about climate change fostering more climate advocacy within the gaming community?

 Perhaps video games can in fact help to create a better world, or at least paint a futuristic picture of what one might look like!